A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Conclusion

 \section{Conclusion}

 In this paper, we have introduced SRBA, an algorithm for bilevel empirical risk minimization.
 We have demonstrated that the sample complexity of SRBA is $\mathcal{O}((n+m)^{\frac12}\varepsilon^{-1})$ for any bilevel problem where the inner problem is strongly convex.
 Then, we have demonstrated that any bilevel empirical risk minimization algorithm has a sample complexity of at least $\mathcal{O}(m^{\frac12}\varepsilon^{-1})$ on some problems where the inner problem is strongly convex.
-This demonstrates that SRBA is optimal, up to constant factors, and that bilevel empirical risk minimization is as hard as single-level nonconvex empirical risk minimization.
+This demonstrates that SRBA is optimal, up to constant factors, and that bilevel ERM is as hard as single-level nonconvex ERM.

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

 SV acknowledges the support of the ANR GraVa ANR-18-CE40-0005.
 This work is supported by a public grant overseen by the French National Research Agency (ANR) through the program UDOPIA, project funded by the ANR-20-THIA-0013-01 and DATAIA convergence institute (ANR-17-CONV-0003).